These forms are available on the "Forms & Help" section for students on My.Pomona (login required):

 How to Submit a Petition to the APC

-- Complete an APC Petition Form or an Incomplete Petition Form, available on My.Pomona.
+- Complete an APC Petition by navigating to the APC Petition portlet on My.Pomona.

 Your petition consists mainly of your statement as to why you feel the committee would be justified in allowing you an exception to a particular rule.
 Educational appropriateness is important, but in many cases-particularly for late drops-the committee is also concerned about equity to other students.

-Include all relevant supporting material, such as medical verification (see below).
+Include all relevant supporting material as PDF attachments.
+This may include documents such as medical verification (see below).
 It is your responsibility to present your case fully.
 The Committee will not make assumptions in your favor when information necessary to support your case is missing.

 - If you have been seen at Monsour Counseling Center or Student Health Services Center (or other clinicians) and wish for relevant information to be submitted in support of your petition, please use these forms to authorize the release of information to the APC:

-- Other faculty that want to provide special support or additional comments to the Committee should send their comments to firstname.lastname@example.org.
+- Other faculty that wish to provide special support or additional comments to the Committee should send their comments to firstname.lastname@example.org.

 What Should You Do After Filing?